Overview

 Online Streaming

-The Canadian Government passed the Online Streaming Act (formerly Bill C-11) on April 27, 2023, and has instructed the Canadian Radio-Television and Telecommunications Commission (CRTC) to create a new methodology for financial contributions and obligations on streaming platforms to support and promote Canadian programming, as well as review how it defines Canadian programs.
-According to the CRTC, final implementation of the law will take place by 2026.
-The CRTC could, in the future, increase the contribution percentage at its own discretion.
-The Act is also listed in the 2024 National Trade Estimate under “Service Barriers”.
+The Canadian Government passed the Online Streaming Act (formerly Bill C-11) on April 27, 2023, and instructed the Canadian Radio-Television and Telecommunications Commission (CRTC) to develop a new methodology for financial contributions and obligations on streaming platforms to support and promote Canadian programming.
+The CRTC is also tasked with reviewing how it defines Canadian programming.
+Final implementation of the law is scheduled for 2026, with the CRTC having the discretion to increase the contribution percentage in the future.
+The Act continues to be listed in the 2025 National Trade Estimate under “Service Barriers.”

-On June 4, 2024, the CRTC announced an “initial base contribution” that requires streaming services, if they meet certain revenue thresholds and are unaffiliated with a Canadian broadcaster, to allocate 5 percent of their Canadian revenue to Canadian production funds during the 2024-2025 broadcasting year which began on September 1, 2024.
-U.S. companies have indicated they will closely monitor and participate in the CRTC’s consultations to update the decades-old rules used to determine what qualifies as Canadian content, which are expected to begin in Spring 2025.
-The U.S. government continues to watch developments relating to the Online Streaming Act but does have concerns regarding the CRTC’s approach to implementing the act.
-The CRTC’s initial-base contribution decision reinforced the U.S. government’s view that Bill C-11 disproportionately targets U.S. companies to financially benefit Canadian firms.
+On June 4, 2024, the CRTC announced an “initial base contribution” requiring streaming services, if they meet specific revenue thresholds and are not affiliated with a Canadian broadcaster, to allocate 5% of their Canadian revenue to Canadian production funds during the 2024-2025 broadcasting year, which began on September 1, 2024.
+In response, major U.S. companies including Netflix, Disney, Amazon, Spotify, and Apple filed legal challenges, arguing that the new rules unfairly target large foreign platforms—specifically those earning over C$25 million in Canada and not affiliated with a Canadian broadcaster—while exempting smaller services and Canadian-affiliated firms.
+These companies have also indicated their intention to monitor and participate in the CRTC’s ongoing consultations to update the outdated rules used to determine what qualifies as Canadian content.

 Audiovisual Services

-Canada permits Canadian cable and satellite suppliers to pick up the signals of U.S. stations near the border and redistribute them throughout Canada without U.S. broadcasters’ consent.
-Content owners can apply for compensation for the use of such content in Canada from a statutorily mandated fund into which Canadian cable and satellite suppliers pay.
-U.S. broadcasters consider this compensation to be insufficient and have sought the right to negotiate the carriage of their signals on commercially set rates and terms, as can be done in the United States.
+Canada permits Canadian cable and satellite suppliers to pick up the signals of U.S. stations near the border and redistribute them throughout Canada without the broadcaster’s consent.
+Content owners can apply for compensation for the use of such content in Canada from a statutorily mandated fund into which Canadian cable and satellite suppliers contribute.
+U.S. broadcasters continue to consider this compensation insufficient and have sought the right to negotiate the carriage of their signals on commercially set rates and terms, as can be done in the U.S.

 Digital Trade Opportunities